Sensitive Trace Webhooks

 Default behavior

-When no custom template is provided for either of the header_template or body_template, Prequel uses the following defaults:
+When no custom header_template or body_template is provided, Prequel uses the following defaults:

 Default Headers